jacobhal/visual-studio/README.md

 ### Debugging useful tips

 #### Unhelpful exception message
+##### Option 1
 Whenever you are facing hard bugs and get exceptions that don't really make sense or relate to your actual problem you can modify the exception sensitivity and get more exceptions:

 Debug --> Window --> Exception Settings

 Under "Common Language Runtime Exceptions", enable all exceptions.

+##### Option 2
+Search in Windows for "Event Viewer" -> Windows Logs -> Application.

+Sometimes you can find extra information there if you cannot find any logs or crashes when debugging.

 #### Debugging tests
 Set a breakpoint in the test, then go into Test Explorer and rightclick and select ”Debug Selected Tests”.